 2. Freeze to Numb the Pain

 This is a soothing chew, as the frozen fabric will help numb the tender gums and feel good on the teeth as they work their way through the surface of the gums.
-This tip should only be used when you supervise them and should be taken away once defrosted to prevent them from destroying or eating it.
+This type of toy should only be used when you supervise them and should be taken away once defrosted to prevent them from destroying or eating it.

 3. Natural Chews for Puppy Teething